 4. Volkl V-Feel V1 OS

-Volki is preferred by most players who love comfort and rackets that promote undue physical stress.
+Volki racquets are preferred by most players who love comfort.

 It is not just for a specific category because it is a flexible racquet.